Welcome to SEDA Equine

 What should I expect during a session?

-Each session is completely unique and bespoke.
-There are certian exercises we do and secific training modules will corresponce with the cleint's desire to progress.
-Some sessions are purely horse care and are focused around the pratical aspects of looking after the horses.
+Some sessions are purely 'horse care' and are focused around the pratical aspects of looking after the horses.
 Some sessions are on the other hand very much directed by a module from our horses training programme with a very clear agenda.
-However the clients process is very unique an personal; the work is very much client led, however there are also clear advantages to progression which are assocciated with sticking to the pre-agreed outline or schedule for the sessions.

 "Many of the clients that we work with have had very traumatic experiences and find that they are unable to begin to communicate this.
 By using equine therapy, the clients can explore those feelings on a different level and feel a connection to the horse.
 One client told me previously that she couldn't believe how emotional the horse made her and that she never cries, until she spent time with the horses.
 The value of equine therapy is huge."